Dr Maurice Cox - CEO

 Maurice worked primarily in McKinsey’s Global Healthcare division for 5 years, establishing and developing business in biotechnology, hospital and MNC pharma sectors in the UK, USA, Saudi Arabia, Ireland, the UK and Croatia.
 In 2003, he founded Centric Health with Dr Ray Power.

-Maurice is heavily involved as Chairman, pro bono, of the international sight saving charity ORBIS Irish Office which he founded in 2004 to eradicate Trachoma and other avoidable blindness in a population in excess of 2 million in the Gama Gofa region of Ethiopia.
+Maurice is heavily involved in the international sight saving charity ORBIS Irish Office which he founded in 2004 and chaired for 18 years.
+Orbis Ireland works to eradicate Trachoma and other avoidable blindness in a population in excess of 2 million in the Gama Gofa region of Ethiopia.

 Dr Ray Power